Reference · Updated April 2026

 Ready to run the numbers?

-Compare profitability and churn against the benchmarks above before you make a pricing or growth decision.
+Compare your real profitability, pricing, and churn against the benchmarks above before you commit to a launch or growth decision.